School Author Visits

 kellycarey508@gmail.com

-How Long Is Forever? (picture book)
+How Long Is Forever?
+(PB)

 I offer visits and workshop for students from K-8 and presentations for adults on how to get their own writing journey started.
 My school visits programs include helping kids create their own characters, and story adventures or giving kids an inside peek at the world of books by letting become their own publishing company.
 After April, my visits will include a book reading and activity of How Long Is Forever?.
 Please visit my website for more details on my programs.